Jakob-Bach/Alternative-Feature-Selection/afs_package/README.md

 There are further abstract superclasses extracting commonalities between feature-selection methods:

--  `WhiteBoxFeatureSelector` is a good starting point if you want to optimize your objective with a solver (rather than only using the solver to check constraints while optimizing a black-box objective separately, like Greedy Wrapper does).
+-  `WhiteBoxFeatureSelector` is a good starting point if you want to optimize your objective with a solver (rather than using the solver in an algorithmic search routine with a black-box objective, like Greedy Wrapper does).
   When creating a subclass, you need to define the white-box objective by overriding the abstract method `create_objectives()`
   (define objectives separately for training set and test set, as they may use different constants for feature qualities).
   `select_and_evaluate()` and `initialize_solver()` need not be overridden in your subclass anymore.